ownself/nvim-dap-unity/README.md

 ### Overview

-`nvim-dap-unity` is a Neovim plugin that:
+`nvim-dap-unity` is a Neovim plugin that essentially helping setting up debugging environment for Unity

+- Under the hook, it uses [VSCode unity plugin](https://marketplace.visualstudio.com/items?itemName=visualstudiotoolsforunity.vstuc) for doing the DAP stuff
-- Downloads and installs Unity’s `vstuc` debug adapter (VSIX/vspackage) into your Neovim data directory.
+- Automatically downloads and installs Unity’s `vstuc` debug adapter (VSIX/vspackage) into your Neovim data directory.
 - Integrates with `mfussenegger/nvim-dap` by injecting:
   - `dap.adapters.unity` (only if you didn’t define it yourself)
   - a default `dap.configurations.cs` entry for “Attach to Unity” (merge-friendly)